Kyria/dimension-warp/README.md

 * AAI Industry / Loaders / Containers
 * Any planet mod may work, but you'll just end with the normal version each time.

+## Mod Recommandations

+Some mods that may help you during your run:

+* Early drones (from the mod or other mods like Tiny Start 2)
+* RPG System
+* AAI Containers if you don't have any
+* K2 Fluid Storage if you don't have Krastorio2

 ## Q&A

 **Why do some mod techs have high costs (surface size, warp timer)?**<br>